BrockDSL/Power_BI_Service_Tutorial/README.md

 # Power BI Service
-Power BI Service is the online version of Microsoft[']s Power BI.
-This version of the software is not as versatile as Power BI Desktop but it still provides powerful data visualization and analysis too[ls?] and can be used to build both reports and dashboards.
+Power BI Service is the online version of Microsoft's Power BI.
+This version of the software is not as versatile as Power BI Desktop but it still provides powerful data visualization and analysis tools and can be used to build both reports and dashboards.
 Access to both the desktop version and online version of Power BI is available to Brock University students as part of their Office 365 subscription.
 This tutorial will walk you through the following steps:
 1. Importing Data
 2. Creating a report with your data
 3. Making visualizations with your data
 4. Using Filters to focus on certain aspects of the data
-5. Asking question[s] of your data using the built in AI
+5. Asking questions of your data using the built in AI
 6. Making a dashboard out of your visualizations
 7. Using the Quick Insights tool
 8. Editing your Dashboard with tiles